TL;DR

 Income Protection is the only solution that can truly replace your salary long-term, ensuring your bills are paid, your lifestyle is maintained, and your family's financial future isn't derailed by an inability to earn.

 While our focus is on surviving illness, the ultimate protection for your family's financial security is Life Insurance.
 It's the 'L' in LCIIP and forms the final part of a comprehensive plan.
-It provides a tax-free lump sum to your loved ones if you pass away during the policy term.
+It provides a potentially tax-efficient lump sum to your loved ones if you pass away during the policy term.

 This money can be used to: